MicrosoftDocs/azure-docs/articles/application-gateway/ingress-controller-install-new.md

    - `armAuth.type`: Could be `aadPodIdentity` or `servicePrincipal`.
    - `armAuth.identityResourceID`: Resource ID of the Azure managed identity.
    - `armAuth.identityClientID`: Client ID of the identity.
-   - `armAuth.secretJSON`: Needed only when you choose service principal as the secret type (that is, when you set `armAuth.type` to `servicePrincipal`).
+   - `armAuth.secretJSON`: Needed only when you choose a service principal as the secret type (that is, when you set `armAuth.type` to `servicePrincipal`).

    > [!NOTE]
    > You created the `identityResourceID` and `identityClientID` values during the earlier steps for [deploying components](ingress-controller-install-new.md#deploy-components).
 You can obtain them again by using the following command: